Powerlearnproject/se-day1-assignment-marycathline/README.md

  write for a cover letter for a sofware development position.

-  importance of improved prompt: it is  clear, specific, and provide enough context for the model to understand what you am asking
+  importance of improved prompt: it is  clear, specific, and provide enough context for the model to understand what you am asking.